 Panama's new constitution established a centralized government with an elected President, yet it also authorized the US to intervene militarily as needed to maintain order and protect the canal.
-While an elite group known as the "20 Families" largely dominated the political and economic spheres, the US also wielded significant power, intervening militarily to quash protests and demonstrations 3 times between 1908-18.
+While an elite group known as the "20 Families" largely dominated the political and economic spheres, the US also wielded significant power, intervening militarily to quash protests and demonstrations three times between 1908-18.

-The first President to make a lasting impact was Belisario Porras, who served 3 terms between 1912-24 and established Panama's transportation infrastructure, a legal system, schools, and hospitals.
-In 1925, conflict sparked again when the government refused to recognize the relative autonomy of the Guna people (see p.
-14 of Political and Social Relations), a status granted by the Colombian authorities in 1870.
-Angered at attempts to seize their resources and suppress their culture,
+The first President to make a lasting impact was Belisario Porras, who served three terms between 1912-24 and established Panama's transportation infrastructure, a legal system, schools, and hospitals.
+In 1925, conflict sparked again when the government refused to recognize the relative autonomy of the Guna people (see Political and Social Relations), a status granted by the Colombian authorities in

-Guna leaders organized an armed revolt known as the Guna Revolution.
-Using its mandate to maintain order, the US intervened and mediated a peace agreement between the 2 sides that eventually granted the Guna the semi-autonomous territory they retain today (see p.
-14-15 of Political and Social Relations).
+1870.
+Angered at attempts to seize their resources and suppress their culture, Guna leaders organized an armed revolt known as the Guna Revolution.
+Using its mandate to maintain order, the US intervened and mediated a peace agreement between the two sides that eventually granted the Guna the semiautonomous territory they retain today (see Political and Social Relations).